 First surgical consultation

 When there are two opinions available, agreeing that the person has met the criteria for surgery, a referral is sent to the surgical provider of their choice.
 The service user travels to see the surgeon for an assessment appointment.
-Assessment will include a physical examination of the surgical site and a discussion about the surgery and after care.
-The surgeon sets criteria about body weight for safe and successful surgical outcomes.
-Some people will be required to lose weight and / or stop using nicotine to be able to have safe surgery.
+Assessment will include a physical examination of the service user and a discussion about the surgery and after care.
+The surgeon sets criteria about physical health requirements including body weight for safe and successful surgical outcomes.
+Some people will be required to lose weight and/or stop using nicotine to be able to have safe surgery.

 Genital hair removal (if required)

-Some people require genital hair reduction treatment to prepare for surgery.
+Some people require genital hair removal treatment to prepare for surgery.
 This can take more than a year to complete.
-It is provided by the same process of referral for facial hair reduction.
+The surgeon will make this referral if required.

 Genital surgery